 These remain difficult times for everyone and we hope parents and carers will understand the reasoning behind the changes we are imposing at some of our schools.
 All our staff continue to do their best for the children and it remains very important we all pull together to remain safe.

 The first half term will be all about reconnecting children with their schools and the return to a more structured education environment.
 Every child has missed learning and missed their friends and we want to reassure parents and carers that both pastoral and academic considerations will be of utmost importance.
-We will provide quality support for everyone.
-There will remain a focus on hygiene and ‘bubble’ groups will be organised to help minimise risks.

-Government guidance also recommends what we have been steadily implementing anyway, in terms of bolstering the use of IT and remote learning.
+Government guidance also recommends what we have been steadily working on anyway, in terms of bolstering the use of IT and remote learning.
 Therefore should a child not be in school, for whatever reason, remote learning will help bridge the gap.
 Much effort is being put into ways this can be effected quickly, as necessary.